proact-de/distkeys/README.md

 If you make changes in upstream branch remember to merge them into master branch before building the package.

+In case you want to build exactly the latest upstream version as noted in `debian/changelog` omit the option `--git-upstream-tree=branch`.
+This only works if there is a upstream tag with that version already.

 SSH Configuration
 -----------------